 Sub ohm tank is not new in the vaping industry, but upon releasing, the vaping world changed.
 If you want to sub ohm using these atomizers, you need to build the coils yourself in a rebuildable dripping atomizer (RDA).
 If you desire a tank, you must use a rebuildable tank atomizer (RTA).

 Now, you don’t need to build your own coils with sub ohm tanks.
 It already offers replacement coils heads that are less than 1.0 ohm resistance.
 This is the only big difference between this device and other vape tanks available on the market.
 Because of this, the sub ohm tanks became popular in the vaping industry.
 It also makes the process simple and easier for the vapers, especially those who are switching from cigarettes.
 Before we discuss deeper about it, let us define the basics.

 Sub ohm tank is also known as sub tank, sub ohm clearo tanks, or sub ohm clearomizers.
 This is an atomizer with a resistance that is less than 1.0 ohm.
 It also refers to devices that either has one or multiple coils.
 If you use many coils, you must consider the collective resistance of all coils.

-After enough time has passed, the term got many definitions and became a hit in the marketing.
+After enough time has passed, the term got many definitions and became a hit in the marketing world.
 It got featured with certain characteristics, such as a pre-made factory-built removable and replaceable atomizer head.
 This part attaches to the base portion of the tank.
-This means that this device is both generic and marketing name.
-To learn more about sub ohm tank, check out the official website of OFRF.
+To learn more about sub ohm tank, check out the official WOTOFO website.